paulsamdick/Service/README.md

-# Service
+# Hello-Campus Web Service

-Includes code and information for the database.
+To include code and information for the database and web service.